 It can happen anywhere, including school, the community, on the internet, even at home and can happen to anyone.

-Bullying can take many forms, but the four main types of bullying are:
+Bullying can take many forms, but the 4 main types of bullying are:

 - physical (for example, hitting, kicking, pushing, pinching, theft of personal belongings)